Dirack/vfsa/docs/CONTRIBUTING.md

 The branch merge follows _gitflow_ rules:

-- These branches are opened and merged in the current development branch: _feature_, _documentation_, and _test_.
+- These branches are opened and merged in the current development branch: _feature_, _documentation_, and _hotfix_.

 - These branches are opened and merged in _master_: _develop_, and _hotfix_.

 - The branch _master_ receives modifications from _develop_ and bug corrections from _hotfix_

-- The branch _develop_ receives modifications from any other branch, including bug corrections from _master_
+- The branch _develop_ receives modifications from any other branch, including bug corrections from _master_ and _hotfix_.

 ## 4. Do clear _commit_ messages (a title with 50 characters and two paragraphs of text)